JcDenis/iotredloop/README.md

 Tabs starting with:
 * K. Kernel tabs, required
-* P. Protocols tabs, required
+* P. Protocols tabs, depending of your devices
 * U. Dashboard tabs,required
 * R. Rooms tabs, not required, some exemples of rooms taken from my house